St. Louis Paternity Lawyer

 The Missouri paternity statute states that the father may establish paternity up until the child turns 18 years of age.
 The child has until the age of 21 to establish paternity themselves.

-What Influence Does Paternity Have on Parental Rights & Responsibilities?
+Does Paternity Influence Parental Rights & Responsibilities?

 Paternity may influence one’s parental rights and responsibilities in various ways:

-• Establishing paternity may grant a father the right to custody or parenting time with his child.
+- Establishing paternity may grant a father the right to custody or parenting time with his child.

-• Establishing paternity may grant a mother the right to pursue child support from the father.
+- Establishing paternity may grant a mother the right to pursue child support from the father.

-• Challenging paternity may prevent a man from gaining custody or parenting time with a child.
+- Challenging paternity may prevent a man from gaining custody or parenting time with a child.

-• Challenging paternity may help a man avoid paying support for a child that is not his.
+- Challenging paternity may help a man avoid paying support for a child that is not his.

 Read Stories Directly From People We've Helped